PREP – AVCTL I Fall Week 14 Recap

 DERBY

-The Lady Panther volleyball team finished the season with an 18-19, 6-6 record. … The Panther boys’ soccer team finished the season with a 3-14-0, 1-5-0 record. … The Panther football team kept its season alive on Friday with a 63-21 victory against Wichita Northwest in the Class 6A playoffs.
+The Lady Panther volleyball team finished the season with an 18-19, 6-6 record. … The Panther boys’ soccer team finished the season with a 3-14-0, 1-5-0 record. … The Panther football team saw its season come to an end on Friday when it lost 38-7 against Manhattan in the Class 6A state semifinals.

 HUTCHINSON